What You Need To Know Before You Plan For Your Park Restroom

 The first is that any act of vandalism is illegal, and very few criminals would commit a crime if they felt there was a significant chance they could be caught in the act.
 Vandals will often put a good deal of thought into planning their escapades to minimize risk to themselves.
 The higher the degree of privacy in the restroom, the more enticed they will be to use that area for illegal activities.

 The second is the level of seclusion around the restroom.
 Criminals will search for the softest target they can find, so in many cases all you need to do is assure you aren’t the easiest target.
 We recommend studying up on the principles of CPTED (Crime Prevention Through Environmental Design).
 To summarize quickly, criminals like dark places that are hard to see from the street where the police do their patrols.
 The closer and more visible the area around the restroom is from the street, the better.
-Also make sure the area is well lit at night.
+Also, make sure the area is well lit at night.

 It may be that there is a conflict between strategically locating a restroom based on your budget and availability of utilities versus locating a restroom to minimize crime and vandalism.
-It’s ultimately a judgement call and one you’ll have to make based on your own assessment of your budget and the risk of crime in your area.
+It’s ultimately a judgment call and one you’ll have to make based on your own assessment of your budget and the risk of crime in your area.

 In regards to light versus heavy vandalism- structurally, most restrooms can handle light vandalism such as graffiti.
 If you feel your restroom is safe from marauding maniacs, then you should be fine with porcelain sinks and toilets, which is what most restrooms use and what the public generally prefers.
 However, if your area is very troubled and you’ve had issues with people breaking fixtures then we recommend stainless steel fixtures as they are far more difficult to damage.
 Keep in mind though these are significantly more expensive and are also less preferred by the public.
 If acts of heavy vandalism are rare enough, you might be better off going with porcelain anyway.